-Bureau of Refugees, Freedmen, and Abandoned Lands, Office Acting Ass't Commissioner, State of Georgia, Augusta, Georgia, February 8, 1866.
+BUREAU OF REFUGEES, FREEDMEN, AND ABANDONED LANDS, OFFICE ACTING ASS'T COMMISSIONER, STATE OF GEORGIA, Augusta, Georgia, February 8, 1866.

-Sir: I have respectfully to report that Mr. Mitchell, who was appointed an agent of the bureau for this county, declines the position, and has forwarded to you his non-acceptance.
-Mr. Cline requires enlarged powers before he enters upon his duties for the bureau, and informed me that he had written to General Tillson to that end, (giving me a congret of his communication.)
+Sin: I have respectfully to report that Mr. Mitchell, who was appointed an agent of the bureau for this county, declines the position, and has forwarded to you his non-acceptance.
+Mr. Cline requires chlarged powers before he enters upon his duties for the bureau, and informed me that he had written to General Tillson to that end, (giving me a copy of his communication.)